shrey6107/airport-live-georef/README.md

 ## Updates

+### 06-17-26
+1. Added click to load support in the web app.
+Airports can now be selected directly on the map, no need to manually enter airport code before loading and georeferencing the airport diagram.
+2. Improved georeferencing fault detection.
+The script now detects common failures like unreadable lat/lon labels, unsupported PDF diagrams and affine transform failures when georeferencing cannot be completed.

 ### 06-10-26
 1. Added final landing/takeoff/go-around detection script with SQLite database to store classified events with metadata (event time, callsign, aircraft type, airport name) to gain operational insights.